 International School Great Ocean Road Camp

 At the end of first Semester 1, 2016, Mount Eliza Secondary College International Program organised the Great Ocean Road Camp.
-32 International students from Year 10 to Year 12 went on to this adventurous 2-day overnight trip.
-Along with 3 teachers and 2 school buses, we embarked on the journey to visit one of the world’s most spectacular places.
+This initial camp has now become a bi- annual event.
+Both in 2016 and 2018 International students from Year 10 to Year 12 went on to this adventurous 2-day overnight trip.
+Along with teachers and travelling in school buses, we embarked on the journey to visit one of the world’s most spectacular places.

 Breaking the morning frost, we boarded the ferry across Port Phillip Bay from Sorrento to Queenscliff.
 It was many students’ first ferry trip, so everything seemed interesting and exciting.
 After a short break at the surfer’s paradise Torquey, we officially entered one of the World’s most famous routes: the Great Ocean Road.
 Students were blown away by the spectacular ocean views along the coastline, and certainly didn’t forget to snap lots of photos for souvenirs.
 We stopped briefly at Bells Beach before arriving at the picture perfect coastal tourist town: Lorne.
 We stayed at the Lorne Surf Club that night, enjoying the mild ocean breeze.
 Students were playing table tennis, card games or simply watching TV in the common room during the evening, everyone was enjoying themselves.